 Total Interest Remaining: ~$138,000

-I had a good job.
-I had savings.
-But that $1,437 monthly payment felt like a weight.
-It meant I had to keep my high-stress job.
-It meant I couldn't take a sabbatical.
-It meant every decision was filtered through "can I make the mortgage?"
+A good job and savings are essential, but that $1,437 monthly payment feels like a weight.
+It means having to keep a high-stress job.
+It means no sabbaticals.
+It means every decision is filtered through "can I make the mortgage?"

 Let's look at the opportunity cost.
-If I had taken the extra $2,000/month I threw at the principal and invested it instead:
+If the extra $2,000/month thrown at the principal were invested instead:

 | Strategy | Return Rate | 10-Year Outcome |